MicrosoftDocs/well-architected/well-architected/carrier-grade/carrier-grade-get-started.md

 ### Monolithic solutions

-Experience across a range of mission-critical industries shows that it is not realistic to attempt to construct a monolithic solution which will achieve the desired levels of availability.
+Experience across a range of mission-critical industries shows that it isn't realistic to attempt to construct a monolithic solution which will achieve the desired levels of availability.
 There are just too many potential sources of failure in a complex system.
 Instead, successful solutions are composed of individual  independent and redundant elements.
 Each unit has relatively basic availability (typically ~99.9%), but when combined together the total solution achieves the necessary availability goals.
 The art of carrier-grade engineering then becomes ensuring that the only dependencies common to the redundant elements are those which are absolutely necessary since they exert the most significant influence on overall availability, often orders of magnitude greater than anything else in the design.

 ### Only building zonal redundancy